 Rehearse till you strike the right note

 Michael Phelps did not win several gold medals in the Olympics just because he was born with great arms and legs.
 He worked hard by practicing every day.
-You too, can apply this principle with your interview.
+You too can apply this principle to your interview.
 You can practice in front of the mirror, or simulate a Q and A portion with a friend.
 Here are some questions you need to prepare for – some that you can expect from the interviewer: